The sixth (6!) anniversary of New Jersey online casino gambling is upon us and what a crazy ride it has been.

 Within one week, both Trump Plaza and Trump Taj Mahal shut down leaving several online casinos without a home.

 Ultimate Casino and Ultimate Poker shut down when Trump Taj Mahal failed to pay them.
-Betfair Casino and Betfair Poker, originally partnered with Trump Plaza, temporarily moved to Caesars’ license until a permanent partner was found.
+Betfair Casino (now FanDuel Casino) and Betfair Poker, originally partnered with Trump Plaza, temporarily moved to Caesars’ license until a permanent partner was found.

 Betfair secured a deal with Golden Nugget AC just days before the one year anniversary of the market.
 Additionally, this was the time Pala Casino came online, the first online casino operated by a Native American tribe in NJ.